Canada dairy farmers content as TPP deal keeps system intact

 For Canadian crop and meat producers, the deal lowers tariffs to major buyer Japan.

-Japan currently buys canola seed, but its 15 percent tariffs prevent more lucrative trade in canola oil processed by Bunge Ltd (BG.N), Cargill Ltd [CARGIL.UL] and Richardson International, said Patti Miller, president of Canola Council of Canada.
+Japan currently buys canola seed, but its 15 percent tariffs prevent more lucrative trade in canola oil processed by Bunge Ltd, Cargill Ltd and Richardson International, said Patti Miller, president of Canola Council of Canada.

 Tariffs on canola oil and meal will be eliminated in Japan and Vietnam over five years, boosting trade by C$780 million annually, Miller said.